 Welcome back for another installation of The Bodacious Bean.
 This week’s recipe is a flavorful Black Bean Hummus.

-Yeah, we eat hummus here in the south.
+Yeah, we eat hummus here in the South.
 It’s even one of my daughter’s favorite foods.
 She’s a rare and complicated child though.

-Making hummus is easy as, well… hummus.
+Making hummus is easy as, well … hummus.
 This recipe replaces the usual chickpea (or garbanzo bean) with yummy black beans.
-It’s tasty and spicy and garlicky and… you fill in the blank after you try it.
+It’s tasty and spicy and garlicky and … you fill in the blank after you try it.

 Basically, you mix all the ingredients below in a food processor.
 That’s it.
 Serve it with pita chips, pita bread, or your favorite chip or cracker.
 I like it on celery as well.

 One note, this recipe makes about 4 cups.
 That’s a lot of hummus, so you can easily half the recipe, or third it, or fourth it.
-(Okay, I haven’t had my coffee yet today – just bear with my goofiness.)

 Enjoy!
 And check back next week for another Bodacious Bean Recipe.